big-nacho/patolette/README.md

 ```

 ## Color Spaces
 Three different color spaces are supported for the palette generation step.
-The following are rules of thumb you can go by, but experiment and see what works best for you:
+The following are rules of thumb you can go by, but experiment and see what works best for you.

 **CIEL\*u\*v\***: generates exceptionally high quality color palettes and it's the best choice for very low color counts.
-However, it creates the least smooth results, and performs poorly on some hues.
+However, it creates the least smooth results and performs poorly on some hues.

 **sRGB**: outputs relatively smooth results (and it's the most consistent in this regard) but it generates the lowest quality color palettes and it's not that well suited for lower color counts.

 **ICtCp** (default): a good tradeoff between the two former.
-Generally, it generates slightly smoother results than **sRGB**, but it's a little bit less consistent at that, and the quality of the color palettes it generates is quite good.
+Generally, it generates slightly smoother results than **sRGB**, but it's a little bit less consistent, and the quality of the color palettes it generates is quite good.

 ## Tile Size
 *patolette* optimizes against size-weighted variance during the palette generation stage (the same way *KMeans* and other quantizers of similar nature do).
 This however comes with the known issue of large clusters dominating small, well defined ones.